alissong/MacUtils/README.md

 13. **pip**: Checks if pip is installed; if not, installs it.
 If already installed, updates it.
 14. **virtualenv**: Checks if virtualenv is installed; if not, installs it.
 If already installed, updates it.
 15. **pytest**: Checks if pytest is installed; if not, installs it.
 If already installed, updates it.
+16. **Visual Studio Code**: Checks if Visual Studio Code is installed; if not, installs it.
+If already installed, updates it.

 ### Testing Installations